Track 1: Foundations Lesson 1 of 6

 What Positive Pay actually is in 2026.

 Positive Pay is the system that lets your business clients pre-authorize the payments coming out of their accounts.
-Issued checks and ACH transactions are matched against an authorized list.
-Anything that doesn't match becomes an exception that the business client decisions — pay or return — before the funds move.
+Issued checks and ACH transactions get matched against an authorized list, and anything that doesn't match becomes an exception the business client has to decision — pay or return — before the funds move.

-Simple in concept.
-Far harder in execution.
-And the part that's changed in the last five years is what good execution looks like.
+It's simple in concept and far harder in execution.
+The part that's changed in the last five years is what good execution looks like.

 What's different in 2026.

-The version of Positive Pay most community FIs bought a decade ago was a fraud feature.
-It existed inside the core, treasury staff managed it, business clients tolerated it.
-It was a checkbox that the bank could point to during an audit.
+The version of Positive Pay most community FIs bought a decade ago was essentially a fraud feature buried inside the core.
+Treasury managed it, business clients tolerated it, and it served mainly as something the FI could show an auditor.

-Modern Positive Pay is a different product.
-It's still a fraud engine.
-But it's also an adoption product, designed to be used by the business client, not just monitored by the FI.
-The shift is structural: mobile-first decisioning, file-agnostic ingestion from whatever accounting software the business uses, AI-powered Payee Match that reads handwriting nuances, and pre-built rules so day one isn't 30 exceptions to triage.
+Modern Positive Pay is built differently.
+It still operates as a fraud engine, but the design priority is adoption: the business client has to actually log in and use the tool for any of it to work.
+The shift is structural — mobile-first decisioning, file-agnostic ingestion from whatever accounting software the business uses, AI-powered Payee Match that handles handwriting variations, and a pre-built ruleset so onboarding doesn't open with 30 exceptions to triage.

 "People think it's a big fee until they've experienced fraud.
 Then the fee doesn't sound so big anymore."